MatthewYork/MYBlurIntroductionView/README.md

 [self.view addSubview:introductionView];
 ```

 To see all this in action, head over to the sample project!
-It creates an introduction view that uses all types of panels so you can understand all that MYBlurIntroductionView is capable of.
+It creates an introduction view that uses all types of panels so you can understand all that MYBlurIntroductionView has to offer.

 ## Delegation